iterative/dvc.org/content/docs/command-reference/commit.md

 ## Description

-<abbr>Caches</abbr> the current contents of files and directories tracked by
+Stores the current contents of files and directories tracked by DVC in the
-DVC, and updates `dvc.lock` or `.dvc` files as needed.
-This can be useful in several scenarios: when experimenting during the development of a project, or to force DVC to accept tracked data that has changed in the <abbr>workspace</abbr>.
+<abbr>cache</abbr>, and updates `dvc.lock` or `.dvc` files as needed.
+This can
+be useful in several scenarios: when developing data or [pipelines](/doc/command-reference/dag), or to force DVC to accept tracked data that has changed in the <abbr>workspace</abbr>.
 We'll expand on these situations below.

 Normally, `dvc repro` and `dvc run` finish up with the same steps as `dvc add`, for each <abbr>output</abbr> involved.
 In summary: